 While primarily used for test-flights, R&D scenarios and World Record training, it wouldn’t be right to keep the thrill of superhuman flight all to ourselves.
 So here’s your chance…

 Once every quarter, we’ll be opening the Academy to offer flight experiences & training for up to 4 aspiring Jetsuit pilots, on a Waitlist basis.

 Don’t miss out – APPLY TODAY!

 GUINNESS WORLD RECORD

-Starting at Fremantle, Western Australia in Winter 2022, a physically and mentally gruelling two-month flight, further than the diameter of the moon, begins.
+Starting from Fremantle, Western Australia, a physically and mentally gruelling two-month flight to Sydney begins – a distance greater than the diameter of the moon

 It’s the ultimate test in using the power of the mind to overcome our greatest adversities, and will take our non-athletic Founder and Chief Pilot, HeliJen almost 1,000 flights in which she’ll physically bear up to 180 kilos of jet-thrust across desert, mountains and townships, with the added pressure of a time limit set by Guinness.

 Why?
-An adventurous learning addict, Jen believes in living life like the adventure book you’d want written, breaking through perceived limitations to realise true potential.
-After all, the only regrets we’ll have when time runs out, are in the chances we didn’t take.
+An adventurous learning addict, Jen believes in living life like the adventure book you’d want written, breaking through perceived limitations to realise true potential, ‘because the only regrets we’ll have when our time runs out, are the chances we didn’t take’.